caprenter/bingley-music-town/docs/_posts/2024-05-26-challenge-fest.md

 # Volunteer

 We had about a dozen people volunteering with us on the day.
-If you'd like to help us organise and run similar events in the future, [please get in touch](({% link contact.md %})).
+If you'd like to help us organise and run similar events in the future, [please get in touch]({% link contact.md %}).

 # Sponsors